Last updated on 2026-02-02

 Career Options

-Graduates of the Graduate Certificate in Construction Management can pursue various career paths in Canada, including:
+Graduates of the Graduate Certificate in Construction Management program can pursue a variety of career opportunities in Canada, including:

-• Cost Estimator: Analyze project costs and prepare detailed estimates for construction projects, helping to ensure financial feasibility.
+- Cost Estimator: Analyze project costs and prepare estimates to help clients make informed financial decisions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.